 I have outlined what I find to be the simplest way to keep your Android Device synced and backed up.
 The open nature of Android means that there are many other ways of getting your data backed up, but the above methods are simple and keeps your data within the Google ecosystem – the fewer entities have your data the better.

 Taking a few minutes to check your backup settings might seem like a chore, but you’ll be happy that you did it when it’s time for a new phone.
 Especially if your phone is lost, stolen or otherwise inaccessible.
-If you want help with making a back-up of your data or setting up iCloud sync give me a call at (403) 915-8574 or Contact Me.
+If you want help with making a back-up of your data or setting up iCloud sync book an appointment: